History of Japan: Asuka period (538–710)

-The Asuka period began as early as 538 CE with the introduction of the Buddhist religion from the Korean kingdom of Baekje.
+The Asuka period began as early as 538 AD with the introduction of the Buddhist religion from the Korean kingdom of Baekje.
 Since then, Buddhism has coexisted with Japan's native Shinto religion, in what is today known as Shinbutsu-shūgō.
 The period draws its name from the de facto imperial capital, Asuka, in the Kinai region.

 The Buddhist Soga clan took over the government in the 580s and controlled Japan from behind the scenes for nearly sixty years.
 Prince Shōtoku, an advocate of Buddhism and of the Soga cause, who was of partial Soga descent, served as regent and de facto leader of Japan from 594 to 622.
 Shōtoku authored the Seventeen-article constitution, a Confucian-inspired code of conduct for officials and citizens, and attempted to introduce a merit-based civil service called the Cap and Rank System.
 In 607, Shōtoku offered a subtle insult to China by opening his letter with the phrase, "The ruler of the land of the rising sun addresses the ruler of the land of the setting sun" as seen in the kanji characters for Japan (Nippon).
+Through his influence, or very probably through the efforts of the Korean missionaries, the devastating war between the Japanese and Koreans was ended.
 By 670, a variant of this expression, Nihon, established itself as the official name of the nation, which has persisted to this day.